 A report written by the US Department of State on issues and conditions an LGBT student might face while studying abroad in Africa.

 Immigration Equality represents gay and transgender people fleeing Russia and other dangerous countries.
 Through its LGBT asylum program, it represents more than 400 people every year.
-Recently, a short film sharing success stories from the program was featured on Buzzfeed.

 Before you go abroad, it is important to reflect on the culturally based ideas and definitions of sexual identity and consider carefully how your identity as a LGBT person may affect your relationships with host country nationals, your cultural adjustment and your overall study abroad experience.
 It is important to be aware that cultures vary in terms of what is considered appropriate behavior when interacting with someone from another society.
 Cultures also vary in terms of how sexual identities are defined and understood.